Thousands of merchants sell on Amazon every day. The competition can be overwhelming, making new sellers unsure of getting started.

 Whether you sell a low-competition or a high-competition product, you need to offer a quality product.
-Selling a high-quality product positions you as a high-end reseller and offers value to the brand.
-If you plan to expand your business further, stick to selling good quality products.
+Selling high-quality products positions you as a high-end reseller and offers value to the brand.
+If you plan to expand your business further, stick to selling good-quality products.

 You can charge a premium price if you sell high-quality products.
 Higher the price, the higher the chances to improve your margins.
 On the other hand, selling low-quality items may result in poor reviews and high returns.
 This hurts your Amazon account health in the long term and short term.

 4. Look for products with high margins